UChicagoSUPERgroup/TrackingTransparencyPETS2024/README.md

   ---

   > :warning: **Apple silicone**: Apple silicone affects the extension in Chrome, we are working on a patch!
-You hould still be able to build and run the repo as a developer, but interacting with the extension in Chrome using Apple silicone might be slow.
+You should still be able to build and run the repo as a developer, but interacting with the extension in Chrome using Apple silicone might be slow.

   > :warning: **MANIFEST V2**: This extension operates on manifest v2; Google is set to restrict extensions to manifest v3 in June 2024.